orkes-io/docs/docs/getting-started/adding-custom-code-worker.md

 </Tabs>

-Once we have cloned the repo or copied required elements to our local machines, we can run this locally by connecting to playground server.
+Once we have cloned the repo or copied the required elements to our local machines, we can run this locally by connecting to the playground server.
-To do this we also have give our application the required permissions.
+To do this, we also have to give our application the required permissions.
 Refer to this [video](/content/how-to-videos/access-key-and-secret) to add permission to execute the custom worker we just created above (`fraud-check-<replace-with-a-unique-value>`).
 After providing the permissions, we can change the definition to run our worker (`fraud-check-<replace-with-a-unique-value>`) and start the application.
 We can see that now our worker is picking up the task.

-This is the __first example__ of how a distributed worker is executed in Conductor, __without__ exposing an endpoint or creating any sort of inbound connectivity, we were able to execute the a task directly from our local machine pointing to the playground server.
+This is the __first example__ of how a distributed worker is executed in Conductor; __without__ exposing an endpoint or creating any sort of inbound connectivity, we were able to execute the task directly from our local machine pointing to the playground server.

 :::tip Distributed workers in Conductor
-We can run similar workflows in production too, workers could live in __any applications__ or even __third party services__ and we can connect them all together using
+We can run similar workflows in production, too, workers could live in __any applications__ or even __third-party services__ and we can connect them all together using
 Conductor.
-All of this without having to worry about creating inbound connections or exposing unwanted API endpoints.
+All of this without worrying about creating inbound connections or exposing unwanted API endpoints.
 :::

 ## Related Topics